-Provident Financial Management Services Limited (the 'Company') is a wholly-owned subsidiary of Provident Financial plc which, together with its subsidiaries, forms the Provident Financial group (the 'Group').
+The Company is a wholly-owned subsidiary of Provident Financial plc which, together with its subsidiaries, forms the Provident Financial group (the 'Group').

 The overall Group internal control and risk management framework is the responsibility of the Group board with certain responsibilities in respect of internal control and risk management being delegated to various sub-committees who report directly to the Group board.
-An overview of the Group's risk management framework can be found in the PF plc Annual Report.
+An overview of the Group's risk management framework can be found in the annual report of PF plc, which does not form part of this report.